GustavMadslund/go-intro/README.md

 - Unassigned variables have default values.
 - Decides the type for *default* int types depending on the architecture of the computer it is running on.
 - Delay a function call to the end of current scope by using *defer*.
 Useful for logging and file writing.
+- Go is a *pass-by-value* language.
+The value of an argument is passed to a function rather than the argument itself.